A long bag to carry a beach umbrella or a yoga mat DIY

 Cut the jeans along the crotch.
 Start at the knee (where the leg starts to widen) and try to make the cut linear as for the future bag to have a nice straight shape.
 Leave some extra of the waist band – this will be the space for a tie string to go through and you will need to make neat edges on it.
 On the picture you can see I have cut quite a lot of it (to play safe).
 But later you will see you will not need this much.

 Unpick the belt loops that are getting in the way of your future side stitching line.

 You can see that the back side of the jeans is much higher that the front.
 We have to level this up.
-At the back gather the denim into harmonica to make the whole back side smaller to match the front.
-Nullify the harmonica nearer to the other side.
+At the back gather the denim into harmonica to make the whole back side smaller to match the front side.

 Sewing the strap on

-Once you see that the top of the bag is level and ready to be sewn together switch to the strap for now.
-This is because at this point you have a much better access to get the middle of the leg under your sewing machine.
-Measure about half or a third from the bottom to place the lower end of the strap.
+Once you see that the top of the DIY carry bag is level and ready to be sewn together, switch to the strap for now, before finishing off the side.
+This is because at this point you have a much better access to get the leg under your sewing machine.
+Measure about a third from the bottom to place the lower end of the strap.

 If there is absolutely no way you can get under the sewing machine with this bit – there is a trick.
-Unpick the stitches on the jeans leg opposite from the strap placement (usually there should be no decorative stitching on that side), make it large enough to enable yourself to get in there with the machine and then when you are done with the strap, just sew the unpicked side back up.
+Unpick the stitches on the jeans leg opposite from the strap placement (usually there should be no decorative stitching on that side).
+Then make it large enough to enable yourself to get in there with the machine.
+And then when you are done with the strap, just sew up the unpicked side from the inside.

 Sewing the side up

 Turn the bag inside out and line up.
 You now need to cut the side in the exact straight line ready to be sewn up.
 Cut through the waist band too.